Rei-SwitchBot/faq/en-us/Others.md

 4. Screenshot of the execution history
 Way to check the Scene logs: SwitchBot App -> "..." in the upper right corner -> Manage Scenes -> "⋮" in the upper right corner -> Scene logs

 *If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.
+Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

 ---
 ### Troubleshooting SwitchBot Automation Fails to Trigger